 - Ministerial Ordinance No. 540/760/770/236/2006 determining the annual contribution for site rehabilitation research and exploitation of mineral substances

 Scope of ESIA application

-Article 4 determines that projects of Annex 1 are submitted to EIA irrespective of the cost of their realization.
-Article 5 promulgates that projects of annex 2 may be submitted to EIA if the Ministry in charge of the environment deems that they may be harmful to the environment under the conditions determined by the environment code.
+Two categories of projects are recognised.
+Projects of Annex 1 are submitted to EIA irrespective of the cost of their realization.
+Projects of annex 2 may be submitted to EIA if the Ministry in charge of the environment deems that they may be harmful to the environment under the conditions determined by the environment code.

 Exemptions from ESIA application